It is possible to balance the budget of the leviathan if we want it....

 As we have heard over-and-over from the socialists in our midst, healthcare is fierce moral urgency that has been sold to us on many fronts.
 Some have wrongly argued that it is for poor people when this is just absolutely silly since the poor's healthcare is already provided under Medicaid.
 Others argue, that somehow, completely against historical experience, that government will mystically figure out how to redistribute the goods and services of healthcare cheaper, a simply ludicrous assertion.
 Its astonishing me that people put this kind of faith in government.
 Another aspect argued as to why government has to insert itself directly in the middle of our health choices and decisions, is that there are loads of people that are suffering and presumably dying, theatrically, sometimes in total agony, since they are excluded from receiving healthcare due to their pre-existing conditions.

-1. How knowledgeable they are on the supply and demand for services supposedly as critical as this and
+1. How knowledgeable they are on the supply and demand for services supposedly as critical as this andwe are in store for a disaster of biblical proportions.

 2. their ability to actually get the goods delivered,